Skip navigation

 • You must have at least one disease, illness or medical condition that:

-• will, on the balance of probabilities, cause their death within six months (or within 12 months for neurodegenerative diseases such as motor neurone disease), and
+• will, on the balance of probabilities, cause your death within six months (or 12 months for neurodegenerative diseases such as motor neurone disease), and

-• is causing suffering that cannot be relieved in a way the person considers tolerable.
+• is causing suffering that cannot be relieved in a way you consider tolerable.

 • You must not be acting because of pressure or duress, and